 - Caution tape high chair garland

-Watch the video and read on for all of the fun Quarantine birthday party details and tips, and shop the quarantine party printables (coming soon).
+Watch the video and read on for all of the fun Quarantine birthday party details and tips, and shop the quarantine party printables.

-With a social distanced birthday gathering, it’s best if you can keep the guest list small.
+With a socially distanced birthday gathering, it’s best if you can keep the guest list small.

-The CDC recommends indoor gatherings are 10 or less, and outdoor events are kept to 25 guests or less.
+The CDC (at the time of this posting) recommends indoor gatherings are 10 or less, and outdoor events are kept to 25 guests or less.
 Be sure to check your local and state guidelines.

 My son’s birthday is in May so it was nice enough to set up in the garage and driveway, which is ideal to be outdoors during the pandemic.